 A common problem associated with the end of a marital relationship, or the conclusion of a domestic partnership, is dealing with personal property.
 Indeed, the situation arises even in instances in which a couple is merely living together.

-If you have reached this juncture with your husband, domestic partner, or live-in significant other, you likely are interested in finding guidance regarding what needs to be done to best protect your rights and interests.
+If you have reached this juncture with your husband, domestic partner, or live-in significant other, you likely are interested in finding guidance regarding what needs to be done to protect your rights and interests.
 High on your list of questions may well be what you can do to prevent a husband, or other intimate partner, from taking property out of the house.

 Obtain Judicial Intervention